yuvraj804/DC-s-Superheroes/README.md

-Run the code and enter 'i' on twrminal for instructions
+Run the code and enter 'i' on the terminal for instructions